 Framed by Frontiers in Retreat (FiR) and under a Scottish Sculpture Workshop (SSW) commission, Fernando Garcia-Dory was invited to Aberdeenshire to develop his INLAND methodology, which he has been applying to different places since 2009.
 INLAND Scotland responds to the Cabrach – a high moorland with grazing pastures, progressively abandoned and enclosed by a private estate.
 Over the five year project, Fernando facilitated a walking and a plein air drawing workshop for the SSW Incubator, a Tenant Farmer Exchange Residency and collaborated with Alex Wilde of Open Jar Collective during Edge Effects:Glasgow for a walk and talk shaped by the flowing of water through the city.

-Throughout FiR, Fernando connected with rural development agents working in the area, as well as Cabrach inhabitants and farmers.
-The project looked at the content of the Land Reform Act of Scotland, with its legal and political implications, in relation to possible applications within the rural community there.
+INLAND Scotland connected with rural development agents working in the area, as well as Cabrach inhabitants and farmers.
+The project explored the content of the Land Reform Act of Scotland, with its legal and political implications, in relation to possible applications within the rural community there.

-During a FiR symposium ‘Sitting on Eggs: What happens after the artwork?’ held at SSW in 2016, Fernando worked with a Cabrach community member, active against the proposed wind farm, to lead a guided walk.
+During a FiR symposium ‘Sitting on Eggs: What happens after the artwork?’ held at SSW in March 2016, Fernando worked with a Cabrach community member, active against the proposed wind farm, to lead a guided walk in the Cabrach.
 The route requested permission from the Estate’s Head Gamekeeper and claimed free roaming access, traversing lost paths in an interrupted walk, depicting a damaged landscape.
-The walk was also framed as a landscape drawing workshop encouraging participants to read the landscape through a series of drawing exercises.
+The walk was also framed as a plein air landscape drawing workshop encouraging participants to read the landscape through a series of drawing exercises.

 Tenant Farmer Exchange Residency 2017